Liga 2 (Peru)

-The Liga 2 (Ligue 2) of Peru is the second-highest division in the Peruvian football league system.
-It is a professional and promotional division organized by the Peruvian Football Federation.
-After years of changing numbers of clubs, as of 2021 the league includes 12 clubs.
+The Liga 2, known as Liga 2 Caja Cusco for sponsorship reasons, is the second-highest division in the Peruvian football league system.
+Founded in 1943 as the Segunda División, it is a professional and promotional division organized by the Peruvian Football Federation.
+Since 2025, it has been contested by 15 teams, with promotion to the Liga 1, and relegation to the Liga 3.